 What do we mean by distinction?

-We believe that excellence can be measured in the impact we make relative to our goals.
+We believe that distinction can be measured in the impact we make relative to our goals.

 - Are we saving lives and do our patients suffer less and recover faster?